Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Results

 \subsubsection{With Respect to EEL Participation}

-As a reminder, the following types of opportunities are included as EEL: REU experiences, on-campus research with STEM faculty, STEM-related educational experiences, and physics-related internships.
-Students who participate in multiple EELs, particularly within historically underrepresented groups, are shown to positively correlate with felt STEM identity \citep{est18}.
-Figure \ref{fig:Figure7} shows the relationship between women physics graduates and their participation in EEL opportunities.
-The number of EEL experiences trends with the increases in women physics degree recipients.
-For Figure \ref{fig:Figure7}, multiple EELs for the same woman major are included in the total, so only for the years ``2016--2018'' are there an average of $> 2$ EEL per woman graduate.
+As a reminder, the following types of opportunities are included as EEL participation: REU experiences, on-campus research with STEM faculty, STEM-related educational experiences, and physics-related internships.
+Students who participate in multiple EEL, particularly within historically underrepresented groups, are shown to positively correlate with self-evaluated STEM identity \citep{est18}.
+Figure \ref{fig:Figure1} shows the relationship between women physics graduates and their participation in EEL opportunities.
+The number of EEL accords with the increases in women physics degree recipients.
+For Figure \ref{fig:Figure1}, multiple EEL for the same woman, physics major are included in the total, so only for the years ``2016--2018'' are there an average of $> 2$ EEL per woman graduate.
+During the years of innovative element implementation (2013--21), there was greater than one EEL opportunity per woman graduate.
 For years prior to 2007, there was no EEL information cataloged.